shieldgenerator7/DnD-Stories/Wyl/Wyl Spell Recipes.md

 You choose the destination language upon casting, and you can change it once per round.
 The destination language must be a language you can read.

 There must be a translator in range.
 A translator can be a creature that reads both languages or a book, sign, or other object that contains the same text written in both languages.
 If there is no translator in range, and the writer is a creature within range, you get images of what the meaning is to them.
 Otherwise, you get an “unknown”.

-You get an “unknown” if used on:

-• secret messages that aren’t part of a written language

-• non-text, such as pictures and scribbles

 *Reminder: Divination uses Telepathy to get an answer from a creature’s knowledge*